 The Companies Act 2006 does allow a private company to make a small payment out of capital of the lower of £15,000 and 5% of the aggregate nominal value of its fully paid share capital without any additional requirements.

 If, however, this amount and any distributable profits are not sufficient to meet the planned redemption or purchase of own shares then the private company can make a permissible capital payment.
 The amount of the permissible capital payment is the difference between the price paid by the company for the shares and the distributable profits of the company.
+Shares bought back using capital cannot be held in treasury and must be immediately cancelled.

 Easily complete a purchase of own shares